The Muppets Take Manhattan: Plot

 Kermit receives a letter from producer Bernard Crawford, who is interested in the musical.
-However, the letter was actually written by his son Ronnie, who is struggling to prove himself as a producer and believes that Manhattan Melodies is good.
-Bernard himself is hesitant but agrees.
-Thrilled, Kermit heads back to the diner but is so distracted that he walks into oncoming traffic and is struck by a passing car.
+However, Kermit discovers the letter was actually written by his son Ronnie, who is eager to prove himself as a producer and believes that Manhattan Melodies is a worthwhile endeavor.
+His father reluctantly agrees to support him.
+Thrilled, Kermit heads back to the diner but is so distracted that he walks into oncoming traffic and is struck by a passing taxi knocking him unconscious.

-Piggy summons the rest of the Muppets back to New York, only to discover that Kermit has disappeared.
-At the hospital, Kermit has lost memory of his life.
-He makes his way to Madison Avenue where he meets a trio of frogs, Bill, Gill and Jill, who work in advertising and offer him a job.
-He takes the job and begins going by "Phil".
-The rest of the Muppets search for Kermit.
-Bill, Gill, Jill and Kermit end up at Pete's diner where Kermit's friends recognize him when he unknowingly plays the show's opening number.
-At the Biltmore Theatre on opening night, the Muppets try to help Kermit remember.
-When Kermit laughs at the idea of being in love with Piggy, she karate chops him, restoring his memory.
+Piggy summons the rest of the Muppets back to New York, and informs them that Kermit has disappeared.
+At the hospital, Kermit has lost his memory.
+He finds his way to Madison Avenue where he meets a trio of frogs in the advertising business, Bill, Gill and Jill; he joins them, taking the name Phil.
+The rest of the Muppets search in vain for Kermit, and on opening night reluctantly accept that the show will have to go on without him.
+Meanwhile, Bill, Gill, Jill and "Phil" have ended up at Pete's diner, and Kermit's friends recognize Phil as Kermit when he unknowingly taps out "Together Again" on glasses of water.
+At the Biltmore Theatre, "Phil" still does not remember his friends, but when he ridicules the idea of being in love with Piggy, she karate chops him, bringing Kermit's memory back.
 As they hurriedly prepare for the opening number, the Muppets ask Kermit if their new friends can watch from backstage.
-Kermit, realizing the show needs more Muppets, suggests that the Madison Avenue frogs, the dogs, the bears, the chickens and others become supernumerary actors.
+Kermit instead works them all into the show as supernumerary actors.

-The show is a smash hit, culminating in what is intended to be a staged wedding between Kermit and Piggy's characters, only for a real minister to appear in lieu of Gonzo.
-With all of the Muppets, the Sesame Street characters and Uncle Traveling Matt from Fraggle Rock present, the show ends as is.
+The show is a smash hit, culminating in what is intended to be a staged wedding between Kermit and Piggy's characters, until Miss Piggy swaps out Gonzo with an ordained minister.
+Kermit hesitates but accepts.